xArshy/Portfolio/index.md

 That is when I noticed how bad I was at vfx creation and manipulation...<br/>
 It never came out, but it was a success for me for I learned how to use Blender.<br/>
 I made the hairs, partially.
 A few months later...
-I started development a new game.
+I started development on a new game.

 # 2018
 This time I started with physics manipulation.
 I learned whatever I could about body physics for a few months.<br/>